JohnGoldsmith/dotnetrdf-wiki/FAQs.md

 Are you using literals in triple patterns in your query?
 Literals in triple patterns are matched strictly in SPARQL so things that look very similar are not considered equal e.g. ##"1"^^xsd:integer != "1"^^xsd:decimal## .
 If you are using Literals you may be better using a variable combined with a ##FILTER## clause because the equality in filter expressions is value based equality so would match something like the above where triple pattern matching would not.

 Are there named graphs involved?
 If so does your query actually query the appropriate named graphs?
-Please see [[SPARQL Datasets|UserGuide-SPARQL-Datasets.md]] for help with this.
+Please see [[SPARQL Datasets|UserGuide-SPARQL-Datasets]] for help with this.

 Does the data being queried actually contain the triples you are trying to match?

-You can try debugging your query by following the instructions on [[Debugging SPARQL Queries|HowTo-Debug-SPARQL Queries.md]]
+You can try debugging your query by following the instructions on [[Debugging SPARQL Queries|HowTo-Debug-SPARQL Queries]]

 If you still have problems then you may wish to ask for [[Support]] - bear in mind that for many query able data sources such as 3rd party triple stores you are likely better off asking the people behind the store for help rather than us because we may just be sending a query and receiving a result in which case the lack of results is outside of our control.